tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 A further example of the application of shift ciphers is the **Vigenère cipher**, which uses Caesar's cipher where the value of the shift is defined with a repeating keyword.
 This specific cipher is unbreakable if the following conditions are fulfilled:

-* The length of the keyword is the same as of the message.
+* The length of the keyword is the same as the message.
 * The keyword is chosen randomly.
 * The keyword is not entrusted to anyone else.
 * The keyword cannot be reused.

 <HighlightBox type="info">

-These conditions are met by so-called [one-time pad](https://en.wikipedia.org/wiki/One-time_pad) ciphers, but very hard to maintain.
+These conditions are met by so-called [one-time pad](https://en.wikipedia.org/wiki/One-time_pad) ciphers but are very hard to maintain.
 In one-time pad encryption, a text is paired with a pre-shared, single-use key (the one-time pad).
 A segment or each character of the text is encrypted through a combination of the text and the key/pad.

 </HighlightBox>